carbon-language/carbon-lang/llvm/docs/Lexicon.rst

 -

 **CFI**
+    This abbreviation has two meanings.
+    Either:
     Call Frame Information.
 Used in DWARF debug info and in C++ unwind info to show how the function prolog lays out the stack frame.

+    Or:
+    Control Flow Integrity.
+A general term for computer security techniques that prevent a wide variety of malware attacks from redirecting the flow of execution (the control flow) of a program.

 **CIE**
     Common Information Entry.
 A kind of CFI used to reduce the size of FDEs.